 Warm weather advisory issued for most parts of the country

-The heat index, the temperature felt on the human body, is likely to increase up to ‘Caution Level’ at some places in the Northern, North-Central, North-Western, Western, Sabaragamuwa, Eastern and Southern provinces and in Monaragala district tomorrow (17), according to the Department of Meteorology.
+The heat index, the temperature felt on the human body, is likely to increase up to ‘Caution Level’ at some places in the Northern, North-Central, North-Western, Western, Sabaragamuwa, Eastern and Southern provinces and in the Monaragala district tomorrow (20), according to the Department of Meteorology.

 The Heat Index Forecast is calculated by using relative humidity and maximum temperature, and this is the condition that is felt on your body, said the Met Department in a statement.